-Servicing the Faraday Porteur is just like servicing a conventional bicycle.
-In fact, with the super-robust Shimano Alfine hub, your electric bike shouldn’t require much servicing at all!
+Servicing Faraday bikes is just like servicing a conventional bicycle.
 In the event that your Faraday’s electronics need to be serviced, contact Faraday’s service department and we’ll connect you with a local bike shop who can quickly replace any damaged components and get you back on the road.

 How does the Faraday turn on and off?

 The Faraday turns on with a simple “ON” button on the rear of the bike.
 Once ON, you can control whether the pedal assist is enabled, disabled, or in “boost” mode with the Faraday’s thumb switch.
 That’s it!

 Does the Faraday come in a women’s version?